Most passengers never see how airline decisions are actually made.

 Aeruxo – Flight Ops Insights is written and operated by a licensed flight dispatcher with over 15 years of active experience inside a Korean LCC’s Operations Control Center (OCC).

-Licensed Flight Dispatcher with 15+ years of active experience in airline operations control.
-Holds both a U.S. FAA Aircraft Dispatcher Certificate and a Republic of Korea Flight Dispatcher License (MOLIT).
-Writes under a pen name to maintain professional boundaries with a current airline employer.
-All credentials are genuine.
+I hold both a U.S. FAA Aircraft Dispatcher Certificate and a Republic of Korea Flight Dispatcher License issued under MOLIT.
+I write under the pen name Aeruxo_DISP_H to maintain professional boundaries with my current airline employer.
+All credentials and operational experience described on this site are genuine and verifiable through the FAA Airmen Inquiry database.

 What I Actually Do — And Why It Matters